 - French 200 & 300 level courses: These are advanced courses focused primarily on reading, viewing, writing, and discussion of literature, cinema, and culture (politics, history, media, etc.).
 Unlike the 100-level courses, these advanced-level courses focus less on grammar, and more on discussion, reading, writing, and analysis of novels, films, poetry, media, art, politics, and culture.

-- Important Note: Unlike some other Williams departments, French 200 & 300 level courses are quite similar, with little difference between these levels.
-If you placed into 200 & 300 level courses, you’re equally ready to take the course whose topic looks the most interesting to you!
+- Important Note: Unlike some other Williams departments, French 200 & 300 level courses are quite similar, but 300-level courses may have longer reading and writing assignments.
+If you placed into 200+ level courses, check the prerequisites and pick the topic that looks the most interesting to you!

-- French 400-level courses: These courses (known as “Senior Seminars”) are for Senior French Majors.
+- French 400-level courses: These courses (known as “Senior Seminars”) are for typically for Senior French Majors and Certificate Students.

 If your placement is split between 2 courses (such as RLFR 103/104 or RLFR 105/106), this means you scored on the borderline between these 2 courses or levels.
 It’s clear from your placement test that you have a lot of previous French study, but that you would benefit from a course that will give you a revision of material you know, while helping you to learn new material.
 If you have a split placement, you will get a strong revision and improvement of your current skills in the lower course, or you might thrive from the revision and new material in the higher course.
 The choice is up to you, but you may want to email the professors who teach those 2 levels or courses, and ask for further advice.

 Note: A placement of 200+ is a placement into any 200 or 300 level course that interests you the most.